medhavisinha/COVID-19-Resources/README.md

  The top features in our project are:
 * You can view the availability of hospitals with one single click.
-* You can update the resources present in hospitals or add hospitals by logging-in or signing up.
+* You can update the resources present in hospitals or add hospitals by logging-in or signing up respectively.

 ### Built With